thatrandomfrenchdude/external_sram_manager/README.md

-# External Memory Manager for SPI-based SRAM
+# SPI-based External SRAM Memory Manager
 This code maps and handles memory on external SRAM chips.
 This memory manager is limited only to the number of chip selects available on the SPI master and the size of the memory on each chip.
 The project-specific configuration can be customized using the initialization method.

 ## Hardware